Briefpoint

 What Are The Biggest Litigation Bottlenecks?

-Here are the most common ones:
+Here are some of the most common culprits:

 • Outdated methods: Relying on paper files, spreadsheets, or outdated systems slows down collaboration and makes finding information harder.